To Top

 Perhaps the most important state in the 2024 US elections as far as gambling concerns go, voters in the Show-Me State will not only decide on the composition of their legislature for the next four years but their governor, a new casino at the Lake of the Ozarks and a referendum on online gambling on Nov.
 5.

 A lawsuit was filed recently to invalidate the sports gambling ballot initiative.
+However, the attempt failed and the measure will appear on the ballot in November.

 The partisan nature of the Missouri legislature could shift somewhat after the 2024 elections.
 Democrats might gain enough seats to end Republicans’ supermajority.